brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 to shutdown.
 But what happens during a hardware failure?
 What if your app panics and crashes out of nowhere?
-This situation could lead you to a [deadlock](https://en.wikipedia.org/wiki/Deadlock) where no other server from your server pool will be able to acquire the lock and keep processing your jobs.
+This situation could lead you to a [deadlock](https://en.wikipedia.org/wiki/Deadlock) where no other server from your server pool will be able to acquire the lock to keep processing jobs.

 Redis provides a very useful feature where whenever you set a key-value pair, you can also define how long this value can last on its memory.
 Redis will clean